 Shopping around for a car insurance company can be overwhelming due to the number of factors involved.
 Drivers should compare rates for and consider obtaining full coverage car insurance rather than the minimum coverage.
 Full coverage can protect you from paying large sums out of pocket in the event that you get into an at-fault accident.
 With minimum coverage, you are only protected up to the minimum state requirements and any additional expenses from an at-fault accident will have to be covered out of pocket.

-You’ll also want to evaluate your individual needs and consider your geographic location when searching for car insurance.
-Factors such as whether you will be buying a new vehicle, if you’ll need to add another driver to your policy in the future, if you have been involved in an accident in the past and your budget are all things that will impact your car insurance choice.
+You will also want to evaluate your individual needs and consider your geographic location when searching for car insurance.
+Factors such as whether you will be buying a new vehicle, if you will need to add another driver to your policy in the future, if you have been involved in an accident in the past and your budget are all things that will impact your car insurance choice.

-If you have a low credit score, you may want to seek out a company that does not use credit scoring to rate your policy.
+- Evaluate your needs.
+There are specific rate factors that affect how much you pay for insurance, including your past driving and claims history, credit score, budget and more.
+For example, if you have a low credit score, you may want to seek out a company that does not use credit scoring to rate your policy.
 If you have one or more accidents on your driving record, you may want to look for car insurance companies that offer accident forgiveness so that your premiums may not be raised as much if you get into another accident.
-If you are looking to add a young driver in the future, you will want to look for insurance companies that offer discounts for youthful drivers.

-Your ZIP code is just as important when evaluating your needs for car insurance and when comparing auto insurance companies in New Mexico.
-Local agents are available from each insurance company to help you find the best coverage and options for your needs based on your location.
+- Consider state factors.
+Your ZIP code is just as important when calculating your car insurance costs.
 If you are in an area with a high crime rate, for example, you may want to consider adding comprehensive coverage to protect yourself from vandalism and theft.
-Additionally, according to the Insurance Information Institute, New Mexico ranks third in the nation for the number of uninsured drivers as of 2015.
-Discussing uninsured and underinsured motorist coverage with your agent may be prudent.
+According to the Insurance Information Institute, New Mexico ranks third in the nation for the number of uninsured drivers as of 2015, so discussing uninsured and underinsured motorist coverage with your agent may be prudent.

 Car insurance discounts in New Mexico

 Discounts on auto insurance rates come in all shapes and sizes.
 Most companies offer at least a few, but some companies may offer discounts that match up with your needs and lifestyle better than others.
-Take a look at a few of the different discount options available:
+To help you find the cheapest car insurance in New Mexico, take a look at a few of the different discount options available:

 Frequently asked questions